Running dreams

 Is this Gerry Lindgren or me trying to recreate a long ago news broadcast?

-When I was in high school, I purchased a Runner’s World booklet about Gerry that has sat in my closet for many years.
-I decided to re-read it before writing this post.gerry booklet
+When I was in high school, I purchased a Runner’s World booklet about Gerry that has sat in my closet for years.
+I re-read it before writing this post.gerry booklet

 Inside, I found Gerry’s autograph, and I have no idea how I got it.
 I’m completely mystified.
-As I mentioned before, I’ve never met Gerry, though we are Facebook friends.gerry autographI’m not an autograph collector, so I’ve decided to sell it to benefit charity.
-You’ll find it at a-bay.com.
-That’s a-bay, not eBay, which stands for autograph bay.
-All the other Gerry Lindgren autographs start in the five figures, but I’ve listed mine for the very attractive opening bid of $3000.
-Proceeds from the sale will benefit a Spokane runner who is pushing the limits of distance running by wearing capes which I wrote about previously in Run Like a Super Hero.
+As I mentioned before, I’ve never met Gerry, though we are Facebook friends.gerry autographI’m not an autograph collector, so I’m selling it.
+You’ll find it at a-bay.com, not eBay, which stands for autograph bay.
+Most Gerry Lindgren autographs start in the five figures, but I’ve listed mine for a mere $3000.
+Proceeds will benefit a Spokane runner who is pushing the limits of distance running by wearing capes, previously described in Run Like a Super Hero.

-Thank-you in advance for getting into a bidding war.
-I look forward to buying some really expensive, high end capes.
+I encourage all of you to get into a bidding war as I look forward to buying some really expensive, high end capes.

 T-shirt super store

-If you’re a runner, and you enter races regularly, you probably have a pile of t-shirts.
+If you enter races regularly, you probably have a pile of t-shirts.
 I did an inventory count today, and I have 31 shirts.

 Whenever I bring out my valuable collection, I have my attack cat, Gloopy, on guard.